EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 The destination Postgres server can be either the master or a streaming replicated standby server.

-> **Note:**
+> **NOTE:**
 > When backing up from a standby server, continuous archiving of WAL
 > files must be configured on the master to ship files to the Barman
-> server (as outlined in the "Continuous WAL archiving" section
+> server (as outlined in the _"WAL archiving via archive_command"_ section
 > above)[^CONCURRENT_ARCHIVING].

 [^CONCURRENT_ARCHIVING]:
-  In case of a concurrent backup, currently Barman does not currently have to determine that the closing WAL file of a full backup has actually been shipped - opposite to the case of an exclusive backup where Postgres itself makes sure that the WAL file is correctly archived.
+  In case of a concurrent backup, currently Barman has no way to determine that the closing WAL file of a full backup has actually been shipped - opposite of an exclusive backup where PostgreSQL itself makes sure that the WAL file is correctly archived.
 Be aware that the full backup cannot be considered consistent until that WAL file has been received and archived by Barman.
-We encourage Barman users to wait to delete the previous backup - at least until that moment.

 ## Archiving features